On this page

 Theme

-The theme for this year's Autscape is 'Evolving Autistic Space'.
+The theme for this year's Autscape is “Autism and neurodiversity in society”.

 What we are looking for